yguitton/training-material/topics/metabolomics/tutorials/mfassignr/tutorial.md

 >
 {: .hands_on}

 Finally, we obtain assigned formulas on rearranged data.
-Similarly to MFAssignCHO function, dataframes of unassigned masses, ambiguous assignmens and unambigous assignments are provided.
+Similarly to MFAssignCHO function, dataframes of unassigned masses, ambiguous assignmens and unambigous assignments are provided, as well as quality check plots.

 # Conclusion